St. Anthony to replace shuttered Walmart with 492 apartments

 The site of a long-vacant Walmart store in St. Anthony will soon be replaced by nearly 500 rental apartments.

-Twin Cities developer Kelly Doran said last week that he's secured a $49 million loan from Bremer Bank to build the project, which will take the place of the now-demolished big box store he helped develop several years earlier.
+Twin Cities developer Kelly Doran said last week that he has secured a $49 million loan from Bremer Bank to build the project, which will take the place of the now-demolished big-box store he helped develop several years earlier.

-The nearly 11-acre project that will be at 3800 Silver Lake Road in the first-ring suburb adjacent to Minneapolis.
-It'll include a pair of matching four-story buildings with 492 units that will wrap around a courtyard with an "amenity deck" that will include an outdoor swimming pool and fitness center.
+The nearly 11-acre project is at 3800 Silver Lake Road in the first-ring suburb adjacent to Minneapolis.
+It will include a pair of matching four-story buildings with 492 units that will wrap around a courtyard with an “amenity deck” that will include an outdoor swimming pool and fitness center.

-The project is expected to be built in two phases in what's known as Silver Lake Village, a mixed-use redevelopment project that includes retail, services and housing that functions as a de facto downtown area for the suburb, which otherwise lacks such an area.
+The project is expected to be built in two phases in what’s known as Silver Lake Village, a mixed-use redevelopment with retail, services and housing that functions as a de facto downtown area for the suburb.

-The site includes a Walmart store that Doran helped develop as part of the redevelopment of Apache Plaza, a shopping mall that had been built in the 1960s and later razed.
+The site includes a Walmart that was part of the redevelopment of Apache Plaza, a shopping mall that had been built in the 1960s and was later razed.
 That Walmart opened in 2005, but closed in 2014 after a Walmart superstore opened less than 3 miles away in neighboring Roseville.

-Doran's project has been in the works since early 2019 and is something of a coup for St. Anthony.
-Vacant big box stores have been a major issue for many suburbs and the situation as only expected to get worse as retail woes worsen through the recession.
+Doran’s project has been in the works since early 2019 and is something of a coup for St. Anthony.
+Vacant big-box stores have been a major issue for many suburbs and the situation as only expected to worsen through the recession.

 “The Walmart site was empty for quite a while, so the city is happy to see something happening on the site,” said Charlie Yunker, interim city manager for St. Anthony.
 “Given the lack of demand for big-box retail and the ongoing demand for housing, the Doran project makes sense and fits quite well into the Silver Lake Village area.”